appscode-cloud/docs/docs/platform/guides/database-management/backup-configuration.md

 ## 3. Viewing a BackupConfiguration

 Click on any BackupConfiguration name in the list to open its detail page.
-The detail page is divided into several panels giving a full picture of the configuration's state and linked resources.

 ### 3.1 - Overview